mui/toolpad/docs/data/toolpad/getting-started/first-app.md

 1. Find the **rows** property in the inspector.
 Notice that there's a small **Bind** button to its right.
 Properties with this button next to them can be bound to state available on the page:

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-5.png", "alt": "Bind data", "caption": "The bindable rows property", "zoom": false, "indent": 1 }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-5.png", "alt": "Bind data", "caption": "The bindable rows property", "zoom": false, "width": 300 }}

 3. Click the button to open the binding editor.
 On the left you'll see a list of all bindable state in the page and on the right there's a code editor that accepts any JavaScript expression.